rose-vision/rose-vision.github.io/content/research/index.en.md

 To meet these challenges, our group proposes the Geometry-Aware Adversarial Patches in the Physical World by adversarially optimizing the geometric attributes of patches, such as their location, rotation and shape, etc., we create more natural and imperceptible adversarial patch attacks.
 This form of adversarial patch can improve the robustness of adversarial attacks in the physical world effectively.
 The representative works in our group in this direction are as follows: <b>(1)</b> Location-aware Adversarial stickers for face recognition models, which optimizes the location and rotation of existing meaning stickers on the object to perform physical attacks. <b>(2)</b> Shape-aware Adversarial Patches, which can be applied on the visible and infrared domain at the same time, and thus achieving the cross-modal physical attacks. <b>(3)</b> Texture-Geometry joint adversarial patches, where we show that the proposed geometry-aware adversarial patch can also combine the traditional texture-aware adversarial patch, and thus achieving better attack performance.

-<b>Defense: Trade-off between Nature Accuracy and Adversarial Robustness:</b>
+<b>2.
+Defense: Trade-off between Nature Accuracy and Adversarial Robustness:</b>

 Deep neural networks (DNNs) can achieve excellent performance on various complex tasks.
 However, recent studies have found that deep neural networks face serious security risks, namely adversarial attacks.
 Adversarial attacks refer to adding subtle perturbations to input data that are imperceptible to humans, causing deep neural networks to produce wrong outputs.
 Current research often faces difficulties in the Trade-off between accuracy and adversarial robustness, as well as the Trade-off between overall robustness and worst robustness (fairness issues), which poses challenges for DNNs in practical applications.
 Therefore, finding effective methods to address those difficult trade-off phenomena, is an urgent and challenging issue in deep learning.